makersacademy/rps-challenge/README.md

 From here you can use ```rackup``` in the console. you should get a bunch of computer stuff (technical I know) load up, but the most important bit is the port number.
 By taking the port number and searching ```localhost:*port number*``` the game should load for your enjoyment!

+Once loaded, give the computer your name and be ready to be amazed as you dive into the competative world of human vs machine!
+You'll not believe just how much fun you can have...*maybe*